Conflict management style: Avoiding

 The avoiding mode simply averts conflict by postponing or steering clear of it.
-Often this style is viewed as having low regard for both the issue at hand and your relationship with the other party.
+This style is used when the relationships importance and goals are low.
+Often, this style is viewed as having low regard for both the issue at hand and your relationship with the other party.
 This style is unassertive and uncooperative.
 Avoiding is stepping out of the way, delaying, or simply avoiding a situation.
 This mode can be beneficial in moderation, but eventually, ignoring conflicts could lead to a build-up of tension and unhealthy relationships.
 This mode tends to be adopted when one finds an issue unimportant, the issue could resolve itself in time, or another problem is more pressing.
 This mode can also be beneficial when emotions are running high, and one or both parties need time to calm down before addressing the conflict at hand.
-The animal associated with this style is turtle.